etedadi/smartech-structure/lint & code style.md

-# ADR: Linting and Code Style for Large Scale React.js Project
+# ADR: Linting and Code Style

 ## Context and Problem Statement